hrccspipeline/Microarray-analysis/README.md

 Extract all lincRNAs, chromosome and their genomic coordinates from step 10 and put them in a file called PC.txt.
 Extract all protein coding genes, chromosome and their genomic coordinates from step 10 and put them in a file called PC.txt.
 Use the script called lincToPc.pl to identify the neighboring expressed protein coding genes

+###Example for lincRNA and target

-Sample lincRNA.txt : SamplelincRNA.txt
+Sample lincRNA.txt : SamplelincRNA.txt (Includes four fields  : lincRNA, chromosome number, start, end ) HRCCSPipeline/HRCCSPipeline/lincRNA.txt

-Sample PC.txt : SamplePC.txt
+Sample PC.txt : SamplePC.txt (Includes four fields  : PC, chromosome number, start, end ) HRCCSPipeline/HRCCSPipeline/ProteinCoding.txt

 Script : lincToPC.pl